quarkiverse/quarkiverse/docs/Home.md

 ## Identify Project Maintainer ##

-Each project will have a github team, and in here at least one must be listed and active as maintainer.
+Each project will have a GitHub team, and in here at least one must be listed and active as maintainer.
 This is the person that will be expected to lead and drive the project.

 ## Repository name